vantage-sh/docs.vantage.sh/docs/microsoft_teams.md

 ---
 id: microsoft_teams
 name: Microsoft Teams
-description: Create an integration with Microsoft Teams for Cost Report notifications, anomaly alerts, and budget alerts.
+description: Create an integration with Microsoft Teams for Report Notifications, anomaly alerts, and budget alerts.
 keywords:
   - Microsoft Teams
 ---

 # Microsoft Teams

-Vantage integrates with Microsoft Teams so that you can send [Cost Report notifications](/report_notifications), [cost anomaly alerts](/cost_anomaly_alerts), and [budget alerts](/budgets#create-alerts) to your Teams channels.
+Vantage integrates with Microsoft Teams so that you can send [Report Notifications](/report_notifications), [Cost Alerts](/cost_alerts), [Cost Anomaly Alerts](/cost_anomaly_alerts), and [Budget Alerts](/budgets#create-alerts) to your Teams channels.
 You can adjust notifications to be delivered to a specific public or private channel in Microsoft Teams.

 To complete the integration, ensure you have permission to add integrations to your team's Microsoft Teams account.